 - 15 passed credits from a recognized post-secondary institution

 Where no specific prerequisite subjects and no overall average are required, an applicant may generally present regular (10, 20, or 30 level), or modified (11, 21, or 31 level) courses.
-Check specific program web pages for any exclusion concerning modified courses.
+Alternate courses (18, 28, or 38 level) are not acceptable.
+Check specific program web pages for any additional exclusion concerning modified courses.

 Where specific subjects or an overall average are required, only regular (10, 20, or 30 level) courses are accepted.